minetest/minetest/doc/android.md

 * In order to make a release build, you'll have to have a keystore setup to sign the resulting APK package.
 How this is done is not part of this README.
 There are tutorials online that explain it.

-* Once your keystore is setup, enter the android subdirectory and create a new file called `ant.properties` there.
-Add the following lines to that file:

-      key.store=<path to your keystore>
-      key.alias=Minetest